 Energy Efficiency

 Energy efficiency can make a big difference in how much you spend running a 30-pint dehumidifier, especially if you use it often.
-Look for ENERGY STAR certified models, since they can use up to 35% less power than non-certified units and help lower your electric bill over time.
+Look for ENERGY STAR certified models, since they are designed to use less power than many non-certified units and help lower your electric bill over time.
 Check wattage ratings too; lower wattage usually means better efficiency during long runs.
 If you want smarter savings, choose a model with an inverter compressor, which adjusts speed to match humidity and avoids wasting energy.
-Timers and automatic restart features can also help you run the unit during cheaper off-peak hours.
-Don’t forget maintenance: cleaning or replacing filters keeps airflow strong and can improve efficiency by up to 15%, so your dehumidifier works harder with less energy.
+Timers and automatic restart features can also help you control run time.
+Don’t forget maintenance: cleaning or replacing filters keeps airflow strong, so your dehumidifier works harder with less strain.

 Humidity Control Modes